JackPendarvesRead/RoR2FluffyMods/ChronobaubleFix/README.md

 ## Known Issues

 This does not work in multiplayer.
 It causes some unintended de-sync between non-host players.
 As a temporary solution I have added logic which will automatically disable this mod logic and restore chronobauble to default.

+In future update I intend to get this to work in multiplayer but that'll require me working out the networking issues so it may take a while.
+Thanks.

 ## Contact